jacky1104/k8demos/kubeconfig.md

 ### Generate client certificate

 There are two kinds of user
-- In cluster, service account
+- In a cluster, using service account
-- Out cluster, normal user
+- Out a cluster, using normal user

 When create client certificate with k8 cluster root ca, the CN is the user name.